 Ethernet Cables

-Ethernet cables, such as Cat5e, Cat6, and Cat6a, are the most widely used Cabling for data networking.
+Ethernet cables, such as Cat5e, Cat6, and Cat6a, are the most widely used data networking cables.
 They are known for their high-speed data transmission capabilities and are suitable for residential and commercial applications.

-Ethernet cables are commonly used to connect computers, routers, switches, and other network devices.
-They provide the foundation for local area networks (LANs) and enable seamless device communication.
+Ethernet cables are handy for linking computers, routers, switches, and other network gear.
+They build the backbone for local area networks (LANs), ensuring your devices talk to each other smoothly.

 Coaxial Cables

-Coaxial cables are commonly used for cable TV connections and internet access via cable modems.
-They have a central conductor surrounded by insulation, a shielding layer, and an outer jacket.
+Coaxial cables shine in cable TV setups and internet access via cable modems.
+They come constructed with a central conductor cushioned by insulation, a shield, and a protective outer layer.

-Coaxial cables provide reliable transmission of audio, video, and data signals.
+Coaxial cables reliably transmit audio, video, and data signals.
 They are also suitable for applications such as security camera installations, where long-distance signal transmission is required.

 Fibre Optic Cables